harring/FruitScan-AI/README.md

 `Password: Fruitscan123`

+Testing images:

+Find some examples of testing images that can be uploaded for predictions in the path fruitscan-1/testing-images.

 ### Connecting to Kubernetes Cluster
 When deploying to Kubernetes make sure to run the branch cloud-deployment.
 To connect to the Kubernetes cluster: